Johan Ackermann: Coaching career

-Ackermann was the forwards coach of the Lions in Super Rugby under head coach, John Mitchell but after Mitchell left the Union, he took over.
-He has seen huge success as coach of the Union including winning the SARU Coach of the Year award in 2014, his first year as head coach.
+Ackermann was the forwards coach of the Lions in Super Rugby under head coach John Mitchell, but after Mitchell left the Union, he took over.
+He has seen success as coach of the Union including winning the SARU Coach of the Year award in 2014, his first year as head coach.
 He took over as head coach of the Lions Super Rugby and the Golden Lions Currie Cup sides in 2013.

 He was appointed as the head coach of English Premiership side Gloucester prior to the 2017–18 season.

 He left Gloucester at the end of June 2020 to become head coach at Japanese side Red Hurricanes He was replaced at Gloucester by George Skivington.

+On July 16, 2025, he was announced as the new head coach for the Vodacom Bulls.

 Personal

 Ackerman is married, with two sons and a daughter.
 He is a strong Christian.